AssemblyScript/website/src/snippets.md

 ## Handling Null

-Handling Null as a union type for optional return values, and simulating try/catch for errors in AssemblyScript
+Handling Null as a union type for optional return values and simulating `try/catch` for errors in AssemblyScript

 ```editor
 #!runtime=full